-At the same time Multi-Factor Authentication (MFA) will be turned on to make your account more secure.
+Multi-Factor Authentication (MFA) has been turned on to make your account more secure.
 Check out our article for additional information about MFA and how to update your MFA information.

 Here are instructions on on how to update your BCC password if you are having trouble logging in.